TeamOpenFIRE/OpenFIRE-Firmware/SamcoEnhanced/README.md

 The USB Stack option to should be set to `Arduino` for **most boards** (SAMD, ATmega), and `Adafruit TinyUSB` for **RP2040**s.

 ### Sketch Configuration
-The sketch is configured for a SAMCO 2.0 (GunCon 2) build... *ish.* Because of the additions added (that may or may not conflict with a SAMCO 2.0 board's pin mapping), you'll probably have to adjust what pins are arranged to what buttons manually, and which pins are reserved for the Rumble and Solenoid signal wires (if any).
+The sketch is configured for a [SAMCO 2.0](https://www.ebay.com/itm/184699412596) (GunCon 2) build... *ish.* Because of the additions added (that may or may not conflict with a SAMCO 2.0 board's pin mapping), you'll probably have to adjust what pins are arranged to what buttons manually, and which pins are reserved for the Rumble and Solenoid signal wires (if any).
+You can still use a loose board for a custom non-Guncon build, just change the pinout as you see fit - see section below on [Defining Buttons & Timers](#define-buttons--timers).

 A0 is reserved for an optional temperature sensor if you plan to use a solenoid - it is recommended if you use a weaker/smaller solenoid or intend to run it in autofire mode for extended periods of time, as the sketch will temper activation at higher temperature thresholds (that are configurable!), but will function without.

 ### Define Buttons & Timers
 Refer to Line 119 for the pins of the tactile extras (rumble, solenoid, hardware switches if need be) and the adjustable settings (solenoid activation, rumble event length, etc.), and Line 140-onwards for the button constants.